 Organization is a big challenge whether it comes to the workplace or home.
 Without proper organization and maintenance, cleanliness cannot be achieved.
 And if your workplace is not clear of the mess then what's the point of all kinds of expensive furniture and latest technology.
 When it comes to messing in the workplace, it doesn't have to be in the form of dirt or dust; anything that looks unappealing to the eyes or gives a poor management' impression to the passer-by can be considered a mess.

 One of the toughest challenges in the workplace is to organize wires behind desks.
+Have you ever wondered how to organize wires behind desk?
 Since all kinds of cables and wires come from all ends to connect to your desktop, you cannot just ignore the mess or the noodle of wire created.
 And imagine having to disconnect a workplace gadget from your desktop and sorting out the relevant wire from the cluster.
 You have to let go of your precious half an hour to 60 minutes.

 No matter how much we wish to return to normal, this for some people also includes going back to work to their offices; work from home is here to stay.
 Most offices have decided to make hybrid working a part of their usual routine.
 Despite the difficulties in the transition, employers motivate employees to get used to the remote working method.

-Even though there are many tools to help organize desks behind wires, there are certain step-by-step guides if you are not looking to invest in some wire management tools.
+Even though there are many tools to help organize computer cords, there are certain step-by-step guides if you are not looking to invest in some wire management tools.

 Step 1: Realize the Problem